StachRedeker/utMOD5-projectProcessor/README.md

 #### ALU and status bits

 ### Memory
+The memory designed for the processor is created based on the von Neuman architecture.
+The memory is made up of a 2D-array consisting of 128 blocks, where each block is made up by 4 bytes resulting in a word size of 32 bits.
+This allows an entire instruction to reside in one memory block.
+The memory is synthesized on the FPGA resulting in it being physically built using flip-flops.
+The built in memory on the FPGA is therefore never used.

+Four input signals are used to the memory.
+These inputs are rd, wr, b and address.
+We also use a data-in and data-out signal. rd and wr tells the memory if we want to read or write respectively.
+These are used in combination with b, which tells us if we want to address bytes separetly.
+Using these four inputs, the memory can perform four different operations.
+These operations are:

+b = 1 and rd = 1
+This stores the selected memory adress in the 8 least significant bits of data-out.

+b = 1 and wr = 1
+This stores the 8 least significant bits of data-in in memory at the selected adress.

+b = 0 and rd = 1
+This stores an entire word from memory in data-out.

+b = 0 and wr = 1
+This stores data-in in 4 sequential bytes in memory.

 ### IO
 The DE1-SoC board has 10 switches, 10 LEDs, 4 momentary push buttons, and 6 seven segments displays.
 We connected the following functions to the onboard inputs: